-You may allow direct sunlight onto the panels and switch the circuit breakers to on position while wearing appropriate PPE to show them that the solar energy from the panel is being used to charge the battery and run the DC lights.
+You may allow direct sunlight onto the panels and switch the circuit breakers on, while wearing appropriate PPE to show them that the solar energy from the panel is being used to charge the battery and run the DC lights.
 Once the setup is switched on, the charge controller should be charging the battery and the DC lights will be switched on.
-Allow the learners to observe the system and ask any questions they have.
+Allow the learners to observe the system and ask any questions.
 Answer and clarify their queries accordingly.